-By adding fruit and vegetables to every meal (and snack) these higher numbers are easy to achieve and your body will thank you for it with a stronger and more resilient immune system amongst many other benefits.
+By adding fruit and vegetables to every meal (and snack) you eat during the day, these higher numbers of fruits and veggies are easy to achieve and your body will thank you for it with a stronger and more resilient immune system amongst many other benefits!

 Remember that fruit and veg are both good sources of carbohydrate so reducing the amount of less nutrient-dense plain white rice or pasta on your plate with vitamin-rich vegetables such as sweet potato is a good way to meet your quota.

-Dried fruit also counts and at Veloforte we make sure all of our protein and energy bars are stuffed full of this delicious and nutritional ingredient to help you eat more vitamins and minerals, as well as providing superbly effective carbohydrate for energy whilst cycling.
+Dried fruit also counts, and at Veloforte, we make sure all of our protein and energy bars are stuffed to the brim with these delicious and nutritional ingredients to help you eat more vitamins and minerals, as well as providing superbly effective carbohydrate for energy whilst cycling.